leabstrait/notes/networking/networking-concepts.md

 TLS 1.2 relies on the RSA asymmetric encryption algorithm.
 Here's the handshake process in this version:

-This uses RSA which is a popular asymmetric encrytion algorithm.
+This uses RSA which is a popular asymmetric encryption algorithm.

 1. The client send a hello.
-2. The server sends its public key which is the certificte.
+2. The server sends its public key which is the certificate.
-3. Theclient send the symmetric key, encrypted with the the servers public key
+3. The client send the symmetric key, encrypted with the the servers public key
 4. The server decrypts with it's private key to get the symmetric key.
 Now both server and client have the symmetric key which they can use to encrypt and decrypt their communication.

 The TLS 1.2 handshake involves two round trips.
 However, a challenge with this approach is the absence of perfect [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy).
 If a private key is compromised in the future, an attacker could potentially decrypt past sessions.
 This is why security certificates are periodically renewed.